-Wiltshire Air Ambulance launched its own ‘Emergency Awareness Training’ programme in January 2019, which delivers the importance of recognising a person in cardiac arrest and teaches CPR.
+In January 2019, Wiltshire Air Ambulance launched its own ‘Emergency Awareness Training’ programme, which delivers the importance of recognising a person in cardiac arrest and teaches CPR.

-This programme is delivered at schools and colleges across Wiltshire, teaching children and students aged from four to 18 years of age.
+This programme is delivered at schools and colleges across Wiltshire and Bath, teaching children and students aged from four to 18 years of age.
 The programme also includes using an AED, managing a choking/bleeding patient and placing an unconscious patient in the recovery position.

 The aim of Restart A Heart day is for everyone to understand the importance of hands only CPR.
 Unfortunately around 30,000 people every year suffer a sudden cardiac arrest and without immediate treatment, 90-95% of sudden cardiac arrest casualties will die.

-Although we have made tremendous progress in Wiltshire schools, today is about informing people of all ages how to recognise the signs of someone in a cardiac arrest and empowering them with the skills to be able to perform CPR to help save someone’s life.
+Although we have made tremendous progress in schools across Wiltshire and Bath, today is about informing people of all ages how to recognise the signs of someone in a cardiac arrest and empowering them with the skills to be able to perform CPR to help save someone’s life.

 If you find someone who has collapsed, you need to act fast and safely.